Mycoplasma ovipneumoniae

-Mycoplasma ovipneumoniae is a species of Mycoplasma bacteria that most commonly inhabits and affects ovine animals, first described in 1972.
+Mycoplasma ovipneumoniae is a species of Mycoplasma bacteria that most commonly inhabits and affects ruminant animals, first described from isolates in domestic sheep from Australia in 1972.
 M. ovipneumoniae contributes to harmful pneumonia in sheep and goats.
 The duration and severity of M. ovipneumoniae varies from region to region.

 Affected populations

-M. ovipneumoniae is a respiratory pathogen of domestic sheep, domestic goats, Bighorn sheep, auodad, mountain goats, and other Caprinae and can cause both primary atypical pneumonia and also predispose infected animals to secondary pneumonia with other agents, including Mannheimia haemolytica.
-Recent studies have identified the bacterium in others animals outside of the caprinae family.
-M. ovipneumoniae has been detected in bighorn sheep, caribou, mountain goats, Beira antelope, Dall sheep, muskoxen, mule deer, white-tailed deer, and domestic cattle, sheep and goats.
+M. ovipneumoniae is a respiratory pathogen of domestic sheep, domestic goats, bighorn sheep, auodad, mountain goats, and other Caprinae and can cause both primary atypical pneumonia and also predispose infected animals to secondary pneumonia with other agents, including Mannheimia haemolytica.
+Recent studies have identified the bacterium in other animals outside of the Caprinae subfamily.
+M. ovipneumoniae has been detected in bighorn sheep, caribou, mountain goats, beira antelope, Dall sheep, muskoxen, mule deer, white-tailed deer, and domestic cattle, sheep and goats.

 Characteristics

 Several mechanisms are involved in the pathogenicity of M. ovipneumoniae, including altering macrophage activity, adhering to the ruminants' ciliated epithelium via its polysaccharide capsule, inducing the production of autoantibodies to ciliary antigens, and suppressive activity on lymphocytes, all of which are important factors that contribute to the disease in sheep and other small ruminants.
 The bacterium also has the ability to act as a predisposing factor for other bacterial and viral infections.
 Populations of M. ovipneumoniae of infected sheep are often found to have varying strains of the bacterium within one animal, but the different strains vary in virulence.
 The bacterium can be found within the lungs, trachea, and nasal cavity of small ruminants.
 M. ovipneumoniae paralyzes cilia in the airways of the infected animal which doesn't allow them to push out the pneumonia-causing bacteria that has entered the lungs.
 A combination of this with other environmental factors can cause respiratory disease and increased mortality rates in infected individuals.